frichote/replop/CL_code/code/README.md

 * src: source files directory.
 The src files are divided in subdirectories to order the code.
 * test: test files directory.
 * Makefile: to compile the package, we provide a makefile.
 To compile all the package, type "make".

+There is a debug mode for LFMM (see the makefile).
+It writes the current value of each matrice in a file called with the name of the variable and it prints the current value of each alpha*.